tobek/headsoak/notes.md

 ### cloud storage

-- set up login + sessions (look at random confidant)
+- data structure
-- set up mongo DB and build script for it
+  - users/uid/
-  - nuts collection per user
+    - nuts
-  - tags collection per user
+    - tags
-  - users collection (each nut and tag has user id) which has id, name, email, password, last contact, data version #
+    - config - like id, name, email, password, last contact, data version #
 - client has everything on their side, loadData() downloads it all at start
 - syncTag/Nut takes data, packs into single request and sends to to nutmeg server (later this should just package the changes)
 - client does ALL the work. keeps track of tag/nutIds changed, and every X minutes or on startup or quitting do sync. when synced, changelist gets cleared and we receive version # from server (see next)